52 minute read · November 29, 2022

 - A universal abstraction layer: Technical fields from facts and dimensions tables are transposed into business-friendly terms like Last Purchase or Sales.

-- Prioritizing data governance: A unified semantic layer makes it easy for teams to share views of datasets in a consistent and accurate manner, meaning only users with provisioned access can see the data.
+- Prioritizing data governance: An enterprise semantic foundation makes it easy for teams to share views of datasets in a consistent and accurate manner, meaning only users with provisioned access can see the data.

 - All your data: Your end users need self-service access to new data.
 You don’t want to spend more time creating ETL pipelines with dependencies on proprietary systems.
 Consume data where it lives.